Raicuparta/forrest-64/README.md

 Once you're in the main game, you can press **Alpha 5** at any time to toggle between modes.

+## Controls

+I didn't change any of the controls, just left the defaults.
+For me, the Xbox controller bindings weren't working very well, and it seems to be missing the roll / dig button.
+The keyboard bindings are a bit awkward but seem to work better:
+- WASD to move;
+- Arrow keys to move the camera (yeah...);
+- Shift to crouch;
+- Ctrl to roll / dig.

 ## How to uninstall

 Rename or delete `Firewatch\BepInEx\plugins\Forrest64.dll`.